Reds vs. Padres Player Props Betting Odds

 Bogaerts Stats

-- Bogaerts has four doubles, six home runs, 15 walks and 13 RBI (33 total hits).
-He has stolen one base.
+- Bogaerts has collected 34 hits with four doubles, six home runs and 15 walks.
+He has driven in 13 runs with one stolen base.

-- Bogaerts will look for his third straight game with a hit in this contest.
-During his last five outings he is batting .211 with a home run, three walks and an RBI.
+- Bogaerts will look for his fourth straight game with a hit in this matchup.
+In his last five games he is hitting .190 with a home run, two walks and an RBI.

 Bogaerts Recent Games